ietf-wg-cellar/flac-specification/flac.md

 - **Subframe**: An encoded subblock.
 All subframes within a frame code for the same number of samples.
 When interchannel decorrelation is used, a subframe can correspond to either the (per-sample) average of two subblocks or the (per-sample) difference between two subblocks, instead of to a subblock directly, see [section on interchannel decorrelation](#interchannel-decorrelation).

+- **Interchannel samples**: A sample count that applies to all channels.
+For example, one second of 44.1 kHz audio has 44100 interchannel samples, meaning each channel has that number of samples.

-- **Block size**: The total number of samples contained in a block or coded in a frame, divided by the number of channels.
-In other words, the number of samples in any subblock of a block, or any subframe of a frame.
-This is also called **interchannel samples**.
+- **Block size**: The number of interchannel samples contained in a block or coded in a frame.

 - **Bit depth** or **bits per sample**: the number of bits used to contain each sample.
 This MUST be the same for all subblocks in a block but MAY be different for different subframes in a frame because of [interchannel decorrelation](#interchannel-decorrelation).